develprr/metamatic-blog/_posts/2022-04-11-wrap-easter-eggs-faster-to-give-perfect-gifts.markdown

 categories: metamatic
 ---

-## So much about Legos
+## Starting with Legos

 Let's say that you have a basket full of Legos and you want to build something.
 It may be really annoying to find the right pieces from the basket.
-Ideally, you would buy a handy toolbox shelf containing lots of small tranparent boxes or pockets, so you could sort out your Legos and put them into into their dedicated pockets based on their type.
+Ideally, you would buy a handy toolbox shelf containing lots of small transparent boxes or pockets, so you could sort out your Legos and put them into their dedicated pockets based on their type.

 Now, if you have ever really tried it you will say it's just